Docs / Agent Workflow API

 base = "https://wordflowsai.com/api/agent"

-orgs = httpx.get(f"{base}/orgs", headers=headers).json()
+projects = httpx.get(f"{base}/projects", headers=headers).json()

-org_id = orgs[0]["id"]
+org_id = projects[0]["id"]

 headers=headers,